 However, many of us naturally use pieces of Traditional Chinese Medicine without even knowing it!

-For example, drinking a cup of green tea before a workout is a well-known way to increase your energy levels and lose weight.
+For example, drinking a cup of green tea before your workout is a well-known way to increase your energy levels and help to lose weight fast.
 Although you might not know it, green tea is a central part of Traditional Chinese Medicine.

 Keep reading below to learn more about how you can use the principles of Traditional Chinese Medicine for weight loss!